Course

 The student will have skills in:

-• apply and critically reflect on theories and concepts to propose innovative solutions to current challenges
+• apply and critically reflect on theories and concepts to propose innovative solutions to current grand challenges

 • reflect on innovation and change processes in accordance with ethical standards and principles

-The Group assignment is delivering 4 out of 5 seminar assignments/reports in groups.
+Students are expected to attend 4 out of 5 seminar discussions and submit relevant assignments/reports in groups.

 Method of work